The Life and Work of Alan Allbon

 Allbon’s next career move was prompted not by any specific initiative on his part but rather as the end result of a series of meetings at Allbon’s Laxey home with a former colleague, the previously-mentioned D-C works manager Ted Saunders.
 Kenneth Allbon clearly recalled these meetings, which evidently centred upon the possibility of the two men going into the light engineering business on their own account, initially at least with a focus on model engine manufacturing.
 These meetings must have taken place in 1956 or 1957, because Saunders (who was a few years younger than Allbon) subsequently left D-C Ltd. and "retired" to (of all places!)
 Gibraltar in company with a woman whom he had met on the Isle of Man while working for D-C Ltd.

 However, Bernie tells us that Ted quickly became "fed up" with retirement (translation - soon began to run low on funds!).
-This led him to renew contact with his former colleague Alan Allbon to renew his proposal that the two of them should go into business together.
+This led him to renew contact with his former colleague Alan Allbon to reiterate his proposal that the two of them should go into business together.
 Ted evidently saw himself as the promoter and business manager of the prospective partnership, with Alan providing the technical expertise.

 Although Bernie Bowler had no specific knowledge of this, Kenneth Allbon clearly recalled his father telling the family that Saunders never at any time envisioned the new company's portfolio as being strictly focused upon model engine production.
 Rather, Saunders had early ambitions to secure the new venture's involvement with high-tech contract work for such clients as the National Atomic Energy Research Establishment at Harwell, near Didcot in Berkshire.
 For his part, Alan was apparently ready to move back to the south-central English mainland where his and his wife's family roots lay, hence being receptive to the idea of such a relocation.